...progress is the law of God, whose law demands of us only what we can certainly fulfill.

 In the years following, members purchased the properties across the street for use as parking lots, and in 1961 work was completed on the installation of our Moller Pipe Organ.

 The distinctive wooden beam, wood paneling, and chandeliers in our main auditorium were added in the early 1970s.

 The Reading Room was located in the church edifice until December 1947, when it moved to its current location at 284 Forest Avenue, Laguna Beach.

 In July of 1966, the church purchased the Reading Room property on Forest Avenue.

-In July, 1966, the Reading Room property on Forest Avenue was purchased.
-The old building was removed and a new Reading Room was built and opened to the public on December 1, 1968.
+The old building was removed and a new Reading Room built in its place.
+It opened to the public on December 1, 1968.

-As loyal Christian Scientists, working together for the true concept of Church, let us continue to demonstrate, step-by-step, our Leader’s statement in Science and Health, p.
+As loyal Christian Scientists, working together for the true concept of Church, let us continue to demonstrate, step-by-step, Mary Baker Eddy’s statement in Science and Health, p.
 233:6 “...progress is the law of God, whose law demands of us only what we can certainly fulfill.”